 College Freshman (a.k.a Uber Frosh) is an image macro series featuring a college student with headphones, a University New Hampshire hoodie and a mobile phone.
 Portrayed as a hybrid of Scumbag Steve and Socially Awkward Penguin, the captions usually highlight the all-too-familiar cliches found in campus social scenes and student life during college years.

-The photograph of the student has been used as a generic stock image for various blog posts and advertisements, with articles like “Why Every College Freshman Should Start a Roth IRA” and “Focusing on Others Can Decrease Freshman Year Anxiety” posted via Jacobs Financial Group and Mental Health News in January and June 2010 respectively.
+The photograph of the student has been used as a generic stock image for various blog posts and advertisements as early as 2009, with articles like "Why Every College Freshman Should Start a Roth IRA" and "Focusing on Others Can Decrease Freshman Year Anxiety" posted via Jacobs Financial Group and Mental Health News in January and June 2010 respectively.

 The earliest known instance of the College Freshman image macro was shared on Reddit on July 24th, 2011, with a caption poking fun at college sport Ultimate Frisbee: